edgedelta/docs/docs/configuration/outputs.md

 ### **Remedy**

-If enabled, the Remedy integration will stream notifications and alerts to the specified Remedy URL
+If enabled, the Remedy integration will stream notifications and alerts to the specified Remedy URL.

 | Key | Description | Required |
 | :--- | :--- | :--- |